-External media requesting to cover events or report on other stories at Rider University must contact the Office of University Marketing and Communications for authorization.
+External media requesting to cover events or report on other stories at Rider University must contact the Office of University Marketing & Communications for authorization.
 Decisions regarding external media access are the purview of University administrators, who, in consultation with Public Safety, may limit or preclude external media access to campus, including, but not limited to, during emergencies.

 Student media are afforded the same editorial freedoms and privileges as external media.
 Campus access privileges that the Rider student body enjoys* should not be denied to the representatives of student media.
 The University’s starting position toward student media is a presumption of openness, in keeping with the educational, engaged learning and hands-on experiences provided to the University’s communication and journalism students.

 Student media access may be restricted only in the following cases: private functions (limited attendance by invitation only); unfolding campus emergencies or safety-related incidents such as, but not limited to, fires, injuries, car accidents, structural hazards; and situations where there is a reasonable expectation of privacy.

 Representatives of student media seeking access for reporting purposes to closed educational forums (classrooms when class is in session; designated quiet-study areas; research labs) should seek permission from the appropriate professors or administrators in advance.
 Professors and administrators may contact the Office of University Marketing & Communications for guidance regarding appropriate access, or limits thereupon.

 At campus events, the University can not guarantee privacy or anonymity.